What cardio to lose weight?

 Which cardio to choose according to your main goal?

-Well, now that we know the two main forms of cardio, you’re probably wondering: which one is the most effective for you?
+Now that we know the two main forms of cardio, you’re probably wondering: which one is most effective for you?

 Let’s look at two typical profiles to better understand.